femke77/trivia-game/README.md

 ## Known Issues
 None known.
-Please report anythink you find
+Please report anything you find

 ## How To Contribute